mrieker/pdp8l/pipan8l/readme.txt

+The pipan8l program runs on a RasPI-Zero-W plugged into the pcb that is then plugged into slot 1 of the PDP-8/L replacing its front panel.

 RasPI-Zero-W uses /dev/i2c-1 to access the I2C bus going to the PCB.
 Any RasPI that runs recent RasPI OS and has a 40-pin GPIO connector should work, but I use a RasPI Zero because it is small, allowing me